openedx/edx-documentation/en_us/shared/accessibility/best_practices_course_content_dev.rst

 easier to navigate and search.
 See :ref:`Best Practices for HTML Markup` for guidance on creating accessible HTML.

-When you provide links to external material, use link text that clearly explains the link destination (for example, "Review the Course Syllabus").
+When you provide links to external materials, use link text that clearly explains the link destination (for example, "Review the Course Syllabus").
 Avoid using constructs such as “Review the Course Syllabus here”, with only the word "here" serving as link text.
 For links that point to documents rather than web pages, include the document type in the link.
-For example, "Supplemental Reading for Week 1 (EPUB)").
+For example, "Supplemental Reading for Week 1 (EPUB)".
+Screen reader users frequently browse lists of links, or navigate web pages by moving from one link to the next.
+Ensuring that link text is understandable without surrounding context is important.

 .. _Best Practices for Describing Images: